unoplatform/nuget.updater/README.md

 ## NuGet.Updater

-Documentation about the NuGet.Updater can be found [here](src/NvGet.Tools.Updater/Readme.md)
+Documentation about the NuGet.Updater can be found [here](doc/nuget-updater.md)

 ## NuGet.Downloader

-Documentation about the NuGet.Downloader can be found [here](src/NvGet.Tools.Downloader/README.md)
+Documentation about the NuGet.Downloader can be found [here](doc/nuget-downloader.md)

 ## NuGet.Hierarchy

-Documentation about the NuGet.Hierarchy can be found [here](src/NvGet.Tools.Hierarchy/README.md)
+Documentation about the NuGet.Hierarchy can be found [here](doc/nuget-hierarchy.md)

-## Changelog

-Please consult the [CHANGELOG](CHANGELOG.md) for more information about version history.

 ## License